Description

 About Talking to Strangers: What We Should Know about the People We Don’t Know

-How did Fidel Castro fool the CIA for a generation?
-Why did Neville Chamberlain think he could trust Adolf Hitler?
-Why are campus sexual assaults on the rise?
-Do television sitcoms teach us something about the way we relate to one another that isn’t true?
+How did Fidel Castro hoodwink the CIA for nearly a generation?
+Why would Neville Chamberlain think he could trust Adolf Hitler?
+What has fueled the recent campus sexual assaults?
+Do you feel that sitcoms on TV present the wrong information about how humans interact?

 Reviews